po1sigala/live/01-Class-Content/10-OOP/01-Activities/06-Stu_Polymorphism/README.md

 ## 💡 Hints

-With method overloading, a single function can behave differently depending on the type of input&mdash;how can we use this to build a method that accepts different grade formats?
-How might the `inRange()` helper function and `switch` statements come in handy?
+* With method overloading, a single function can behave differently depending on the type of inputs it receives&mdash;how can we use this to build a object method that accepts different grade formats?

+* How might the `inRange()` helper function and `switch` statements come in handy?

 ## 🏆 Bonus